jordanwilson230/kubectl-plugins/README.md

 **_Quick Note_**

+*You can run these plugins without having to use kubectl's "plugin" command at runtime.
+Just, "kubectl ssh, or kubectl deploy", for example.*

 *All coding was written to maintain compatibility across both BSD and GNU.*

 *Some bits are tailored to fit our in-house use-cases here at BitBrew, but nothing major.*

 *Also, any/all PRs for this readme file will be instantly and automatically merged, ;P*

 # kubectl-plugins